top of page

 Witness Camera Integration

-In one particularly challenging scenario, traditional 3D tracking was difficult due to minimal movement and visual markers.
+In one particularly challenging scenario, traditional 3D tracking was difficult due to subtle movement and lack of points to track due to a very narrow focus depth.
 To overcome this, I attached a 360-degree camera to the principal camera as a witness cam.
 By measuring the offset between the 360 camera and the principal camera’s sensor, I ensured accurate 3D tracking and integration of CG elements.

 This project demonstrated the critical role of on-set VFX supervision in bridging production and post-production.
 By proactively collecting data, solving technical challenges, and ensuring precision, I laid the foundation for a smooth and successful VFX pipeline.
 The result was a visually cohesive and polished final product that met the film’s ambitious creative vision.